epfl-dlab/PauseToken/README.md

 ## Data Generation

-To generate a pause token augmented dataset, you can tweet the following parameters:
+To generate a pause token augmented dataset, you can tweek the following parameters:

 - `dataset_location`: The location of the dataset to be augmented.
 - `pause_token`: The pause token string to be used for augmentation.